Skip to main content

 info

-The Elemental templating functionality covers also the [MachineRegistration] spec.machineName field, which defines the resulting hostname of the registering machine and the name of the associated MachineInventory resource.
+The Elemental templating functionality covers also the MachineRegistration spec.machineName field, which defines the resulting hostname of the registering machine and the name of the associated MachineInventory resource.

 See the Machine Name section for more details.

-Label Template Variables
+Label Templates' Variables

 Elemental Label Templating includes a set of predefined variables that could be used inside the value of the label templates specified in the MachineRegistration.